olemp/did/CONTRIBUTING.md

 ### Mocha tests

-`npm run tests` will run our mocha tests for the event matching.
+`npm run tests` will run our mocha tests.
 It will automatically fetch customers, projects and labels from Azure Table Storage if environment `TESTS_AZURE_STORAGE_CONNECTION_STRING` is set.

 `TESTS_AZURE_STORAGE_CONNECTION_STRING` should be set to the connection string for [didtestdata](https://portal.azure.com/#@puzzlepart.com/resource/subscriptions/b5e5e285-a57a-4593-a2ef-221dc037ac9f/resourcegroups/pzl-did/providers/Microsoft.Storage/storageAccounts/didtestdata/overview).